-We are lucky to live in a state where there are many other options that may help workers who are losing healthcare coverage due to job loss or reduction in hours.
+We are lucky to live in a state where there are many options that may help workers who are losing healthcare coverage due to job loss or a reduction in hours.
+Here are some free or low-cost options for health insurance in Hawaii that you may present to your employees.

 Medicare is an insurance program administered by the Social Security Administration for people 65 years old or older, those receiving Social Security disability benefits, or individuals with a qualifying disease.
 People may be eligible for both Medicare and Medicaid (QUEST).
 Monthly costs depend on the plan.